 • For rising 3L’s, the stipend amount is $8,450.00

-• The Fellowship commences with a two-day mandatory orientation for students from May 13 to 14 in Orlando.
-Students will begin their 11-week fellowship at their host legal service organization the following Monday, May 20, 2019.
-The Fellowship will end on August 2, 2019.
+• The Fellowship commences with a two-day mandatory orientation for students.
+Students begin their 11-week fellowship at their host legal service organization in late May.
+The Fellowships end in August.

 Deadline and Submission

 • Summer Fellow applications will be available on the online platform JotForm.
-Host organization applications will be available on January 3, 2019.
-Student Applications will be available on February 1, 2019.
+Host organization applications are available every January.
+Student Applications are available in February.

 Comments from Past Summer Fellows

 Legal services programs are vital to the well-being of every community because there is no other type of organization with the time and resources (and inclination) to help poorer groups and lobby for greater change on behalf of those communities.
 Program: Florida Legal Services; Law School: Florida State University